AscendingPassage.com HOME PAGE.

 The Temple of Soleb

-Built just south of the Third Nile Cataract, by Pharaoh Amenhotep III (18th Dynasty) in honor of the god Amun-Re and to Nebmaatre - which was simply another name for Pharaoh Amenhotep as the lord of Nubia, Soleb (Sulb) temple was over 400 feet long, and the entire enclosure was about 700 by 800 feet.
+Built just south of the Third Nile Cataract, by Pharaoh Amenhotep III (18th Dynasty, ruled 1390-1352 BC) in honor of the god Amun-Re and to Nebmaatre - which was simply another name for Pharaoh Amenhotep as Lord of Nubia.
+Soleb (Sulb, Solib) temple was over 400 feet long, and the entire enclosure was about 700 by 800 feet.
 Today foundations and a few columns remain.
 Two red granite lions from Soleb are now in the British Museum.

 Soleb, lithograph by Ernst Weidenbach, 1845